 Recommendations C & D:

 Since the launch of the new gTLD program, the staff team and efforts on Universal TLD Acceptance has become active.
-This document recommends that recommendations C & D be taken as input and implemented through the staff team efforts.
-The document also recommends that the staff team work closely with the JIG on these to leverage the reach and knowledge from the community of IDN ccTLDs and IDN gTLDs (through the ccNSO and GNSO).
+This document makes recommendations C & D as input for implementation through the staff team efforts.
+The document also recommends that the staff team work closely with the JIG on these matters to leverage the reach and knowledge from the community of IDN ccTLDs and IDN gTLDs (through the ccNSO and GNSO).

 3. Discussion of Proposed Recommendations